 - Data science in sport – machine learning, deep learning etc.

 - A focus on the female; technologies and sport

 - Footwear wearable technologies

 This is the first award and will be presented at the 25th Annual Congress of the European College of Sport Science, July 2020 in Seville, Spain.
 The prize will be awarded competitively on the scientific merit of the proposal.
 A panel of experts from both industry and academia will be assembled to determine the grant recipient.
-Proposals must not be already funded and contain no conflicts of interest with other partners and must be received by no later than 30th April 2020.

 All proposals will be assessed on likely impact on the field or industry; novelty and budget.